Cyprus entry requirements for Taiwan passport holders

 €50 per day (approx. $55 USD)

-Tourist visa (single entry)For stays longer than 90 days or if visa-free not applicable.
+Tourist visa (single entry)For stays up to 90 days; required if visa-free is not used or for longer stays.

-Tourist visa (multiple entry)Same fee as single entry, but allows multiple entries within validity.
+Tourist visa (multiple entry)Same fee as single entry; allows multiple entries within validity period.

 Common reasons for entry denial